Particular/ServicePulse/README.md

 # ServicePulse ![Current Version](https://img.shields.io/github/release/particular/servicepulse.svg?style=flat&label=current%20version)

 ServicePulse provides real-time production monitoring for distributed applications.
-It keeps track of the health of a system's endpoints, monitors for processing errors, sends failed messages for reprocessing, and ensures the specific environment's needs are met, all in one consolidated dashboard.
+It monitors the health of a system's endpoints, detects processing errors, sends failed messages for reprocessing, and ensures the specific environment's needs are met, all in one consolidated dashboard.

 ServicePulse is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.